Sean Coffey

 U.S. Navy captain, and political candidate who served as general counsel of the Navy from 2022 until early 2025.
 He led a lawsuit against WorldCom on behalf of investors.
 In the case, his team recovered over $6 billion from Wall Street banks and responsible parties paid millions of dollars in compensation.
-Bloomberg Markets dubbed Coffey "Wall Street's New Nemesis."

 In 2009, Coffey retired from his partnership at Bernstein Litowitz Berger & Grossmann to seek the Democratic nomination for New York attorney general; he finished third in a five-way primary.
 In 2011, Coffey co-founded BlackRobe Capital Partners, which closed one and a half years later.

 As the General Counsel of the U.S. Department of the Navy and its chief legal officer Coffey led more than 1,100 attorneys and support staff in 140 offices worldwide.
 Further in this position, Coffey provided legal advice to the Secretary of the Navy, the Under Secretary of the Navy, the Assistant Secretaries of the Navy and their staffs, and the multiple components of the department, including the Navy and the Marine Corps.

-Then United States Secretary of the Navy Carlos Del Toro credits Coffey with having provided the legal framework for the long-awaited exoneration of the Port Chicago 50 as well as 200 other sailors otherwise convicted.
+He is now a mediator and arbitrator with Phillips Alternative Dispute Resolutions who teaches part-time at Georgetown Law and Harvard Law.

 Early life and education

 Born in 1956 to Irish immigrant parents, Coffey is the oldest of seven children raised in the Bronx, Buffalo, and Nassau County, New York.
 His father John, from County Kerry, was a union carpenter and his mother Mary, from Courtmacsherry, County Cork, was a homemaker.
 He graduated from Chaminade High School in 1974 and won an appointment to the United States Naval Academy, taking the oath of office as a midshipman at age 17.
-Graduating from Annapolis with an ocean engineering degree in 1978, Coffey selected flight training.
+Graduating from Annapolis with an ocean engineering degree in 1978, Coffey selected Naval Flight Officer training.
+He received his wings in September 1979.

+Coffey served eight years on active duty in the U.S. Navy, from 1978 to 1986.
+He was assigned to a P-3C Orion maritime patrol squadron, conducting antisubmarine warfare missions against Soviet submarines in the North Atlantic, Western Pacific, and Mediterranean during the Cold War.

+From 1983 to 1984 he served as a junior officer intern in the Strategy Division of the Joint Chiefs of Staff at the Pentagon.
+During this period he started attending law school in the evening.

+In 1984 and 1985, Coffey served as the personal military assistant (“aide de camp”) to Vice President George H. W. Bush, traveling domestically and internationally as part of the vice president’s staff.

 On active duty during the Cold War, he flew as a P-3C Orion mission commander tracking Soviet nuclear submarines.

 Coffey attended Georgetown University Law Center at night, graduating in 1987.

-While studying at Georgetown Law Coffey was the articles editor of the Georgetown Law Journal, won the Charles A. Keigwin Award (for the best overall academic record after the first year), and was invited to join the Order of the Coif.
+While studying at Georgetown Law Coffey was the articles editor of The Georgetown Law Journal, won the Charles A. Keigwin Award (for the best overall academic record after the first year), and was invited to join the Order of the Coif.